 Holiday in the Park is Six Flags over Texas' yearly winter holiday celebration, typically held from the end of November to the beginning of January.
 The entire park is transformed into a gigantic holiday festival, with over a million Christmas lights hung throughout the park.
 Special holiday shows, merchandise, foods, and drinks are also offered.

 Six Flags over Texas began the Holiday in the Park tradition in 1985.
 The light crowds, cool weather, and specialty food vendors and attractions make Holiday in the Park one of the best times to visit the park.
-However, it should be noted that a number of rides and attractions are typically closed for Holiday in the Park to give maintenance the time required to perform yearly ride inspections/rehabiliations.
+However, it should be noted that a number of rides and attractions are typically closed during Holiday in the Park to give maintenance the time required to perform yearly ride inspections/rehabiliations.
 One example is the Gotham City area (including Batman the Ride and Mr. Freeze).

 Holiday in the Park 2015

-2015 is the thirtieth anniversary of for Holiday in the Park at Six Flags over Texas has put on the Holiday in the Park celebration, and the event runs from November 23, 2013 until January 6, 2014 (and yes, 2013 season passes still get you in the park for those 6 days).
+2015 is the thirtieth anniversary of for Holiday in the Park at Six Flags over Texas.
 Park operating days and hours vary so be sure and check the operating hours before visiting.
 The following rides are closed for this year's Holiday in the Park (this list may not be exhaustive):

 - Batman the Ride

 - Oil Derrick

 - Aquaman Splashdown

 - Batwing (operation may vary during HitP)